pmunts/muntsos/README.md

 Modules](https://www.raspberrypi.com/products/compute-module-4), with
 varying combinations of wireless Ethernet, RAM and eMMC.

-All Raspberry Pi 4 models use the same AArch64 toolchain and ARMv8 kernels, but different device trees.
+All Raspberry Pi 4 models use the same ARMv8 kernel, with different device trees.

 #### Raspberry Pi 5